rangle/ngCourse2/handout/09-routing.md

 ## RouteConfig ##

 The `@RouteConfig` decorator is used to define the routing for the component.
 This is where we can setup the expected paths, the components we want to use, and what we want our application to understand them as.
-To use `@RouteConfig`, you decorate a class with it, and provide an array containing a [Route Route Definition Object][#route-definition-object].
+To use `@RouteConfig`, you decorate a class with it, and provide an array containing a [Route Route Definition Object](#route-definition-object).

 Below is the sample RouteConfig defined in the main application component.